2C-T-21

-The mechanism that produces 2C-T-21's hallucinogenic and entheogenic effects has not been established; however, it may result from action as a 5-HT2A serotonin receptor agonist in the brain, a mechanism of action shared by all of the hallucinogenic tryptamines and phenethylamines for which the mechanism of action is known.

-Dangers
+2C-T-21 was first described in the scientific literature by Alexander Shulgin and colleagues in 1991.
+Shortly after this, Shulgin described 2C-T-17 in greater detail in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).

+Use and effects

+In his book PiHKAL (Phenethylamines I Have Known And Loved), Alexander Shulgin lists the dose range as 8 to 12 mg orally and its duration as 7 to 10 hours.
+Its onset is described as 15 minutes to 1 hour and peak effects occur after 1 to 2 hours.
+The effects of 2C-T-21 have been described.

+Toxicity

 On March 9, 2004, a 22-year-old quadriplegic man named James Edwards Downs in St. Francisville, Louisiana, consumed an unknown dose of 2C-T-21 by sticking his tongue into a vial of powder he had purchased online.
 He developed a temperature of 108 F, had a tonic-clonic seizure, and slipped into a coma.
 Four days later, on March 13, Downs died at Lane Memorial Hospital in Zachary, LA.

 This death became part of a two-year DEA investigation called Operation Web Tryp which was launched in 2002.
 On July 22, 2004, the owners of American Chemical Supply were arrested on federal charges relating to distribution of controlled substance analogues and the death of James Edwards Downs.
 Little is known about the toxicity of 2C-T-21 beyond this incident.